<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <guid isPermaLink="false">https://ronhelpman.com/?p=107</guid>

-<description><![CDATA[People generally believe that thinking and feeling are separate and often opposing motives for behavior.
-We think of ourselves as—at least potentially—rational beings who can make conscious logical decisions and then act on those decisions.
-On the other hand, we see our emotions as unruly forces that can hijack our behavior and make us do things [&#8230;]]]></description>
+<description><![CDATA[People generally believe that thoughts and emotions are separate, often opposing, motives for behavior.
+We think of ourselves as—at least potentially—rational beings who can make, and then act on, dispassionate logical decisions.
+On the other hand, although we might value emotional expression in art or relationships, we can also see our emotions as unruly &#8220;irrational&#8221; [&#8230;]]]></description>

 <wfw:commentRss>https://ronhelpman.com/feelings-and-motivation/feed/</wfw:commentRss>